SHC-ASTRA/flake/README.md

 > These instructions will overwrite your current system configuration with
 > the ASTRA one.
 Only use on a system where you're sure this is okay!

-First, prepare the system for setup.
+First, connect to wifi and prepare the system for setup.

 ```bash
 # take ownership of the installation path